Department Chair, Assistant Professor of Theatre

 Lori teaches theatre appreciation, acting, creative dramatics, and the senior capstone course dealing with the business of being a theatre professional.
-She directs mainstage productions and she is the theatre department’s chair.
+She directs mainstage productions and is the theatre department’s chair.

 In July 2010, she served on the Mass Events Team for the Lutheran Church-Missouri Synod’s National Youth Gathering held at the Superdome in New Orleans.
 Lori directed The Network, a drama performed in short segments each night of the gathering in front of 25,000 attendees.
 In 2013 she returned again to direct for the Mass Events Team at the National Youth Gathering at the Alamo Dome in San Antonio, TX.

 Other favorite directing credits include: All Shook Up, Two Rooms, Footloose, A Year with Frog and Toad, Godspell, Love Letters, The Good Doctor, The Crucible, Brighton Beach Memoirs, Kindertransport, You’re a Good Man, Charlie Brown, The Velveteen Rabbit, and Rumplestiltskin.

 Lori has performed in community theatre and summer stock productions.
-Favorite acting roles include Amanda in The Glass Menagerie, The Baker’s Wife in Into the Woods, Corrie in Barefoot in the Park and multiple roles in the American Coast Theatre production of The Hiding Place (various roles) and CUI’s production of Pride and Prejudice (Mrs. Bennet).
+Favorite acting roles include The Glass Menagerie (Amanda), Into the Woods (The Baker’s Wife), Barefoot in the Park (Corrie), American Coast Theatre’s production of The Hiding Place (various roles) and CUI’s production of Pride and Prejudice (Mrs. Bennet).